 a.
 Disclose whether or not the Board of Directors has developed written position descriptions for the chair and the chair of each Board committee.
 If the Board of Directors has not developed written position descriptions for the chair and/or the chair of each Board of Directors committee, briefly describe how the Board of Directors delineates the role and responsibilities of each such position.
+The charter of the Board of Directors is attached as Appendix B to this Circular.

 The Board of Directors has established written position descriptions for the Chair of the Board of Directors and for the Chair of each committee of the Board of Directors.